Revisiting Natural Gradient for Deep Networks: Natural conjugate gradient

 \section{Natural conjugate gradient}

-As natural gradient can be viewed as a first order method in the space of functions, one could wonder if the algorithm can be improved by considering second order information.
+Natural gradient descent is a first order method in the space of functions, which raises the question: can the algorithm be improved by considering second order information?
 Unfortunately computing the \emph{Hessian on the manifold} can be daunting (especially from a computational perspective).
+That is the Hessian of the error as a function of the density probability functions $p_\theta(\mathbf{t}|\mathbf{x})$ that give rise to the manifold structure.
 Note that in \cite{RouxF10} a method for combining second order information and TONGA is proposed.
-It is not clear how this algorithm can be applied to natural gradient.
+It is not clear how this algorithm can be applied to natural gradient descent.
+Also in \cite{RouxF10} a different Hessian matrix is considered, namely that of the error as a function of the parameter.

-A simpler option is, however, to use an optimization method such as Nonlinear Conjugate Gradient, that is able to take advantage of second order structure (by following conjugate directions) while not requiring to actually compute the Hessian at any point in time, only the gradient. \citet{AbsMahSep2008} describes how second order methods can be generalized to the manifold case.
-In \citet{HonkelaTRK08, HonkelaRKTK10} a similar idea is proposed in the context of variational inference and specific assumptions on the form of $p(\theta)$ are made. \citet{GonzalezD06} is more similar in spirit with this work, though their approach is defined for the diagonal form of the Fisher Information Matrix and differs in how they propose to compute a new conjugate direction.
+A simpler option is, however, to use an optimization method such as Nonlinear Conjugate Gradient, that is able to take advantage of second order structure (by following locally conjugate directions) while not requiring to actually compute the Hessian at any point in time, only the gradient. \citet{AbsMahSep2008} describes how second order methods can be generalized to the manifold case.
+In \citet{HonkelaTRK08, HonkelaRKTK10} a similar idea is proposed in the context of variational inference and specific assumptions on the form of $p_\theta$ are made. \citet{GonzalezD06} is more similar in spirit with this work, though their approach is defined for the diagonal form of the Fisher Information Matrix and differs in how they propose to compute a new conjugate direction.